Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: FRMABPs

-In this section, we first outline the basic properties of general FRMAB problems.
+In this section, we first outline the basic properties of \jnm{extremal control policies for} general FRMABPs.
 Then, we analyze two distinct cases: one where the state equations are affine in the state and another where they are quadratic.
-Finally, we describe the shooting method \citep{StoerJ2013ItNA}, a classical numerical algorithm used to solve optimal control problems.
+Finally, we describe the shooting method \citep{StoerJ2013ItNA}, a classical numerical algorithm used \jnm{to compute extremal trajectories in optimal control problems}.
 The version we present is tailored to solve Problem \eqref{eq:genrmabp} using the results we derive.